 Our initial response in Japan came in 2011, after the catastrophic 9.0-magnitude earthquake, tsunami and subsequent Fukushima nuclear crisis in March of that year.
 International Medical Corps’ emergency response team was on the ground 48 hours after the disaster struck, working to support the government and local partner organizations in efforts to help communities affected by the disaster.

-Today, International Medical Corps continues to collaborate with local organizations that provide for the immediate needs of families and individuals still displaced by the earthquake.
-In addition to providing direct services, we are helping to build the capacity of local response organizations so they are better able to respond to a future crisis.
+Today, International Medical Corps continues to collaborate with local organizations that provide for the immediate needs of families and individuals following natural disasters.
+In addition to providing direct services, we help to build the capacity of local response organizations so they are better able to respond to a future crisis.

 Japan After the Earthquakes

 Kumamoto, Japan—Kuramoto Shieko, 85, was in the bath when the ground beneath her began to violently shake, rattling the frame of her house.
 She and her husband rushed outside as quickly as they could.
 It would be Kuramoto’s last time in her home, which her father had carefully built more than 130 years ago.READ MORE